dgraph-io/dgraph/wiki/content/query-language/index.md

 Types : `uid`

-Nodes (UID's) matched at one place in a query can be stored in a variable and used elsewhere.
+Nodes (UIDs) matched at one place in a query can be stored in a variable and used elsewhere.
 Query variables can be used in other query blocks or in a child node of the defining block.

 Query variables do not affect the semantics of the query at the point of definition.
 Query variables are evaluated to all nodes matched by the defining block.